+The Council is invited to:

-The Committee is asked to approve the attached document for publication, subject to minor editorial amendments and legal scrutiny.
+Discuss and approve the attached document for publication, subject to minor editorial amendments and legal scrutiny.

 Background information

 This report is intended to provide a review of the CPD process so far.
 It looks in detail at the standards, audit process, assessments and finally the audit results of the 15 professions who were selected for audit during this period.
 The results are for paramedics, orthoptists, speech and language therapists, prosthetists / orthotists, clinical scientists, occupational therapists, biomedical scientists, radiographers, physiotherapists, arts therapists, dietitians, chiropodists / podiatrists, hearing aid dispensers, operating department practitioners and practitioner psychologists.
 CPD assessors have contributed to the report, providing feedback and suggestions for those selected for audit in the future.